riosengineer/cloudflare-bicep-deploy/README.md

 ./Infra/Scripts/Publish-Extension.ps1 -Target ./cloudflare-extension
 ```

 This creates the binary that contains the CloudFlare API calls.
 Prepare your `bicepconfig.json` to refer to the binary.
-Set `experimentalFeaturesEnabled` -> `localDeploy` to `true` and refer the extension `cloudflare` to the binary:
+Set `experimentalFeaturesEnabled` -> `localDeploy` to `true` and refer to the extension `cloudflare` to the binary:

 ```json
 {